deyoungbryce/KeymastersKeepGames/README.md

 - Purchase the (random cosmetic) from the store | Time-Consuming
 - Land on (random moon) while the weather conditions are the following: (random weather) | Time-Consuming
 - Kill (random monster) | Difficult

+### Lies of P
+- Defeat (random boss)
+- Defeat the following bosses in a Death March on any difficulty: (3 random bosses)
+- Defeat (random boss) while using the following weapon: (random assembled or special weapon)
+- Defeat (random boss) on difficulty (random difficulty)

 ### Monster Hunter Wilds
 - Slay the following Monster: (random monster)